khaliddosari/Raqeeb/Docs/status.md

 collection close the connection underneath you, which is why `workflow.py` holds `_saver_cm` at module level.

-**Single-screen desktop layout, Arabic mode and Thmanyah Sans.** The console now fits one screen on desktop, the header carries only the brand, team, language toggle and clock, and the interface runs fully in Arabic.
+**Single-screen desktop layout, Arabic mode and Thmanyah Sans** (`e097750`, `ac725c6`, `5b93c9b`).
+The console now fits one screen on desktop, the header carries only the brand, team, language toggle and clock, and the interface runs fully in Arabic.
 Built and verified at 1920x950, 1440x780 and 1280x720 plus phone and tablet, in both languages, against a real stored incident with a 2,800 character Arabic report.
-Not yet committed or deployed.
+Merged to `main` and live.

-**Local configuration moved to OpenAI only.** The team settled on one vendor for both the report and the call.
+**Configuration moved to OpenAI only.** The team settled on one vendor for both the report and the call.
 The local `.env` was cleaned down to OpenAI, Twilio, authority overrides and the Roboflow key; Gemini, SignalWire and a stray `DATABASE_URL` were removed.
 Twilio came from Yazeed's account because Khalid's trial has no number.

-The Gemini code path is still in the repo and still what Modal runs.
+**Production switched to OpenAI and live telephony** (deployed from `5b93c9b`).
+The Modal secret was rebuilt from `.env` with `PUBLIC_BASE_URL` set to the Modal URL, replacing the old `gemini` + `mock` configuration, and the OpenAI webhook was registered against the Modal URL rather than a local tunnel, because that address never changes.
+Checked after deploying: the app boots, which means `validate_settings()` found every required value, and the webhook rejects both an unsigned request and a request with a forged signature. `ALLOWED_ORIGINS` was not set, so CORS is still the `*` wildcard.

 ## Traps